jorvis/biocode/README.md

   Format (sequenceontology.org/gff3.shtml)
 - gtf - From Ensembl/WashU, the GTF format is the focus of scripts here.
 - hmm - Merging, manipulating or reading HMM libraries.
+- sam_bam - Analysis of and parsing SAM/BAM files.
 - sandbox - Each committer gets their own personal directory here to add anything they want while testing or waiting to be moved to the production directories.
 - sysadmin - While not specifically bioinformatics, our work tends to be on Unix machines,